Enhance your course with generative AI

 Brainstorm new material

 Generative AI can be an invaluable tool for brainstorming, which is especially useful when creating new material.
-Ask a generative AI application for suggestions for material that fits your course and learning outcomes.
-You will likely have to keep working on the material created by the AI, but it will help you get started.
-You can refine the suggestions on your own or with the continued use of the generative AI application.
+Ask a generative AI tool for suggestions for material that fits your course and learning outcomes and use the suggestions to get started with your brainstorming.
+You can refine the suggestions on your own or with the continued use of the generative AI tool.

 For example, you can use a generative AI to get suggestions for: